 Repeat the normalization steps by inducing passive stretches followed by active contraction in alternate turns until the active tension starts to decrease [1].

-MED: Talent working at the instrument to repeat normalization steps.
+MED: Talent working at the instrument to repeat normalization steps- passive stretches.

+2.10.1 B: talent repeated normalization steps- active contraction using potassium chloride buffer.

 Thoroughly wash out the high potassium Krebs buffer and equilibrate the preparations for another 30 to 45 minutes [1].
 Reset the basal tensions to "zero" so that only active contractile responses will be recorded during the subsequent experiment [2].